deepakbhadoriya/Spur/README.md

 ## Spur – AI Live Chat Support Agent

 This is a mini AI support agent built with **Next.js + TypeScript**, implementing the Spur take-home assignment.
-It provides a live chat experience backed by an LLM (OpenAI) with persistent conversations and document-based context.
+It provides a live chat experience backed by powerful LLMs (Gemini or Groq) with persistent conversations and document-based context.

 ### Tech Stack